I-10 Mobile River Bridge Archaeology Project

 Project Partners

 The I-10 MRB Archaeology project is interdisciplinary and includes artists, educators, geographers, geologists, historians, oral historians, and others.
 Archaeologists from the Center for Archaeological Studies and Wiregrass Archaeological Consulting excavated the 15 sites in the field and continue to analyze artifacts in the lab.
 Our historical researchers are providing insights into past lifeways through maps, city directories, census data, and other documents.
-Oral historians from the Doy Leale McCall Rare Book and Manuscript Library are conducting interviews with community members from Down the Bay to understand the recent history of the neighborhood.
+Oral historians from the Doy Leale McCall Rare Book and Manuscript Library and the African-American Studies program conducted over 100 interviews with community members from Down the Bay to understand the recent history of the neighborhood.

 The I-10 Mobile River Bridge and Bayway project is conducted by the Alabama Department of Transportation and the Federal Highway Administration in cooperation with the U.S. Army Corps of Engineers and the U.S. Coast Guard.
 The project also involves input from Native American Tribes, the Advisory Council on Historic Preservation, the Alabama Historical Commission, and local governments and historical organizations.